-Possible cause Recommended actions Cavitation or flashing; settling of two-phase or three-phase fluids Increase the inlet or back pressure at the sensor.
+Possible cause Recommended actions Cavitation or flashing; settling of two- phase or three-phase fluids Increase the inlet or back pressure at the sensor.
 If a pump is located upstream from the sensor, increase the distance between the pump and sensor.
 The sensor may need to be reoriented or repositioned.
 Consult the installation manual for your sensor.
 Faulty wiring runs between the sen- sor and transmitter Verify wiring between sensor and transmitter.
-Process flow rate beyond the limits of the sensor Verify that the process flow rate is not out of range of the sensor.
 Two-phase flow Check for two-phase flow.
-See Section 10.14.
-The vibrating element is not vibrat- ing Check for plugging or deposition.
+See Section 10.12.
+The vibrating element is not vibrating Check for plugging or deposition.
 Ensure that the vibrating element is free to vibrate (no mechanical binding).
 Verify wiring.
 Moisture in the sensor electronics Eliminate the moisture in the sensor electronics.
 The sensor is damaged, or sensor magnets may have become demag- netized Replace the sensor.